HomeGuidesAPI ReferenceChangelog

 GET /rest/public/lses?addressString=20480 Chapel Drive, Monte Rio, CA 95462&residentialServiceTypes=ELECTRICITY

 One important thing to note is the residentialServiceTypes=ELECTRICITY parameter on the end of the URL.
-This parameter makes sure you only get back LSEs that serve power to residential customers.
+This parameter makes sure you only get back LSEs that serve electricity to residential customers.
 Otherwise, you would get back solar providers and other non-electricity LSEs in the database.
 You could also use the commercialServiceTypes and industrialServiceTypes parameters for commercial and industrial customers, respectively.
-We also recommend you pass in the country code parameter and your corresponding ISO Country Code.
+We also recommend passing the country code parameter and your corresponding ISO Country Code.

 The response should look like this: